martinsolent/bdats_2/docs/portfolio/software_portfolio.md

 * Example case – developing a web-based reporting tool in an agile environment, evidencing KSBs through active participation, leadership, and measurable impact.

-The episode emphasises framing the portfolio as a strategic story to support confident, evidence-backed discussion with the assessor.
+The video emphasises framing the portfolio as a strategic story to support confident, evidence-backed discussion with the assessor.

 ## Software Engineer Portfolio Overview and Support